Opal Guide - October's Birthstone

 White Opal Milky base with pastel rainbow fire Hope, peace, clarity Everyday elegance

-Black Opal Dark body with electric flashes Mystery, strength Bold statement pieces
+Black Opal Dark body with electric flashes Mystery, strength, depth Bold statement pieces

-Fire Opal Warm orange to red glow Passion, creativity Modern, vibrant styles
+Fire Opal Warm orange to red glow (sometimes with play-of-color) Passion, drive, creativity Modern, vibrant styles

-Crystal Opal Translucent body, strong flashes Inspiration, self-expression Minimalist jewelry
+Crystal Opal Translucent body with strong, floating flashes Inspiration, self-expression Minimalist, dainty jewelry

-Boulder Opal Veins of color through natural rock Grounding, nature connection Boho aesthetics
+Boulder Opal Veins of color running through natural host rock Grounding, nature connection Boho and earthy aesthetics

-Ethiopian Welo Opal Pale body, soft pastel play-of-color Renewal, optimism Signature Lolabean pieces
+Ethiopian Welo Opal Pale base with soft, pastel play-of-color Renewal, optimism Everyday opal pieces (a Lolabean favorite)

-Peruvian Pink Opal Opaque blush-pink with gentle sheen Love, healing, emotional peace Romantic, feminine styles
+Peruvian Pink Opal Opaque blush-pink with a gentle sheen (usually without play-of-color) Love, healing, emotional peace Romantic, feminine styles

 How to Choose the Right Opal Jewelry